CrossEye/eweda/README.md

 Project Eweda
 =============

-A practical functional library for Javascript programmers.  _Eweda lamb!_
+A (probably im-)practical functional library for Javascript programmers.  _Eweda lamb!_

+This turned out to be more of an academic exercise than something practical.
+But there is a parallel library that is more practical in [Ramda](https://github.com/CrossEye/ramda).

 Goals